NiGuangOwO/Triggernometry/readme.md

 The original regex for string function could not parse `func:length:3*(1+2)` correctly, which considers `length:3*` as the function name and `1+2` as the argument.
 The regex was editted to solve this issue; it could now also match the whole expression in one step instead of parsing the `funcval` by searching the index of `:` later.
 (also some other small edits to the regexes)
+### Added support for linebreaks in expressions
+Previously the linebreaks do not fully tolerate with splitting arguments, codes which contain trimming, and also regexes.
+A special character `⏎` was used as a placeholder for all linebreaks when parsing expressions, then replaced back after parsed.
+This character could also be used in expressions directly in Triggernometry.
 ### Improved Exception Messages
 The exceptions in context.cs were unified, _e.g._ all argcount errors were combined with a function name placeholder.
 Also added more precise information like which expression caused error.